 Business Counsel From an Attorney With Over 35 Years’ Experience

-Correctly setting up shareholder agreement, operating agreement or partnership agreement at the outset of a business formation is a crucial element of protecting the business in the future.
-In addition to positioning the company for its best tax advantage from the beginning, the right agreements can eliminate the need for future litigation.
+Correctly setting up either a shareholder agreement, operating agreement or partnership agreement at the outset is critical.
+It’s also a crucial element of protecting the business in the future.
+In addition to positioning the company for its best tax advantage from inception, the right agreements can eliminate the need for future litigation.

 The Decisions That Will Affect the Business in the Future

 After discussing your business objectives, we will consider the risks, benefits and tax liabilities of the relevant business entities, including: